 Retrieval of materials such as unbound journals, items in use in the building, and special collections is done at intervals during the hours the Circulation Desk is open.
 Every effort is made to retrieve materials as they are requested.

 You can renew books, recall books, use Borrow Direct, request an interlibrary loan, or request library-to-library book delivery through the Cornell University Library catalog.
 See Cornell University Library's Borrowing and Delivery page for more information.
 For assistance making these requests at the Law Library, inquire at the Circulation or Reference Desk.

 Fines are charged for overdue materials.
 Materials borrowed overnight must be returned by TWO HOURS AFTER THE LIBRARY OPENS the following day.
-Fines are currently 4¢/minute, up to a maximum of $35.00 for each overdue item.
 Charges for lost books include the replacement cost and a fee to cover part of the processing cost.

 Lockers in the library can be used to store library materials checked out to a law student that are to remain in the building, such as bound journals, Congressional hearings, and current looseleaf services shelved in the stacks.
 These materials are subject to retrieval if another library user requests them.

 Advance Sign-up for Reserve materials may be made the same day you wish to use the materials.
 Reserve items may not be renewed or reserved by telephone; you may renew reserve materials in person if no one else has requested the material.
 The Reserve Collection is located at the Circulation Desk.

 Interlibrary loan requests are processed at the Law Library only for the Law School community.
 All requests are made online.
 Olin Library provides this service for the rest of the Cornell community.
 Check at the Circulation or Reference Desks for further information or assistance with the online procedure.